ctigaret/scipyen/doc/install/Python/Windows/README Windows 10.txt

 * restart the command prompt

+3. Copy scipyen_startup.py to <where your environment is>\Scripts

-3. copy scipyact.bat, vs64.bat and scipyact_vs64.bat to %USERPROFILE%\Scripts
+4. copy scipyact.bat, vs64.bat and scipyact_vs64.bat to %USERPROFILE%\Scripts

 (NOTE: you can name these scripts whatever you like, just make note of what each does; in the following, I will use the above names by convention)

-4. Scripts usage:
+4.1.
+Scripts usage:
     scipyact.bat => activates the virtual python environment <- USE THIS FOR REGULAR USE OF Scipyen, inside the virtual python environment